"When you say yes to others, make sure you are not saying no to yourself."

 The Pushover's Imbalance

-The Pushover uses compassion to avoid the discomfort of confrontation.
+The Pushover uses compassion to dodge the discomfort of confrontation.
 He cannot tolerate being the "bad guy."
-He won't deliver hard truths or hold people accountable for their actions.
+He will not deliver hard truths or hold people accountable for their actions.

 Enabling: Makes excuses for harmful behavior.